Coronavirus - Hospital Visitation

 Produced by: Disability Rights California and Disability Rights Education and Defense Fund

-Some doctors and hospitals have a “no visitors” rule because of COVID-19.
-The State of California sent a Letter1 to hospitals and other health facilities about these rules.
-The Letter says that people with disabilities sometimes need to bring a support person with them to the hospital or the doctor.
-A copy of this letter is at the end of this document.
+Some doctors and hospitals have rules limiting visitors because of COVID-19.
+The State of California has sent a Letter1 to hospitals about these rules.
+The Letter says that people with disabilities sometimes need to bring a support person with them to the hospital.
+A copy of this Letter is at the end of this document.
 Read on to learn about your legal rights.

 Patients with Disabilities Can Have a Support Person with Them When Needed for Equal Care